 The Department offers papers on Women’s Studies and Social Research methods.
 Students are offered a choice between two electives in the Fifth and the Sixth Semesters which will help them to choose the direction of study they would like to pursue further.
 The Electives offered in the III year BA are Analysis of Contemporary Social Issues and Study of Social Movements under Group A and Industrial Sociology and Sociology of Organization under Group B.

 Literature is an important cultural product of a society or a nation.
 Hence, the study of literature offers insights into the worldviews of different societies.
 This course begins with traditional British literature to the present.
 The course also introduces students to other literatures namely American world, postcolonial and also the Indian literature in translation.
 The course also introduces students to interdisciplinary studies in culture and gender helping them to gain insights from other disciplines like history, anthropology, sociology etc

 Kindly read through the Overview, Admission Guidelines, Eligibility, Selection Process, Fee Structure, Course Structure and other details given on the right hand side of this page before you could fill the application form.

-- Master of Arts (MA) in Educational Psychology
+- Master of Science (MSc) in Educational Psychology

 - MSc Psychology (HRDM) with MA in Business and Organizational Psychology [Steinbeis, Germany]